 - i.
 Export-controlled items.
 Items (commodities, software, or technology), that are subject to the EAR (15 C.F.R. §§ 730-774), implemented by the DOC's Bureau of Industry and Security.
-These are generally known as "dual-use" items, items with a military and commercial application.
-The export (shipment, transmission, or release/transfer) of export-controlled items may require a license from DOC. - ii.
+These are generally known as "dual-use" items, items with a military and commercial application. - ii.
 Deemed Export/Re-export.
-The EAR defines a deemed export as a release or transfer of export-controlled items (specifically, technology or source code) to a foreign person (foreign national) in the U.S. Such release is "deemed" to be an export to the foreign person's most recent country of citizenship or permanent residency (see 15 C.F.R. § 734.13(a)(2) & (b)).
-A release may take the form of visual inspection or oral or written exchange of information.
-See 15 C.F.R. § 734.15(a).
-If such a release or transfer is made abroad to a foreign person of a country other than the country where the release occurs, it is considered a deemed re-export to the foreign person's most recent country of citizenship or permanent residency.
-See 15 C.F.R. § 734.14(a)(2).
-Licenses from DOC may be required for deemed exports or re-exports.
-An act causing the release of export-controlled items to a foreign person (e.g., providing or using an access key or code) may require authorization from DOC to the same extent that an export or re-export of such items to the foreign person would.
-See 15 C.F.R. § 734.15(b). - 4.
-The non-Federal entity must secure all export-controlled items that it possesses or that comes into its possession in performance of this financial assistance award, to ensure that the export of such items, including in the form of release or transfer to foreign persons, is prevented, or licensed, as required by applicable Federal laws, E.O.s, and/or regulations, including the EAR. - 5.
-As applicable, non-Federal entity personnel and associates at DOC sites will be informed of any procedures to identify and protect export-controlled items from unauthorized export.

-- 6. To the extent the non-Federal entity wishes to release or transfer export-controlled items to foreign persons, the non-Federal entity will be responsible for obtaining any necessary licenses, including licenses required under the EAR for deemed exports or deemed reexports.
-Failure to obtain any export licenses required under the EAR may subject the non-Federal entity to administrative or criminal enforcement.
-See 15 C.F.R. part 764. - 7.
+The EAR defines a deemed export as a release of export-controlled items (specifically, technology or source code) to a foreign national in the U.S. Such release is "deemed" to be an export to the home country of the foreign national (see 15 C.F.R. § 734.2(b)(2)(ii)).
+A release may take the form of visual inspection, oral exchange of information, or the application abroad of knowledge or technical experience acquired in the U.S. If such a release occurs abroad, it is considered a deemed re-export to the foreign national's home country.
+Licenses from DOC may be required for deemed exports or re-exports. - 4.
+The non-Federal entity must control access to all export-controlled items that it possesses or that comes into its possession in performance of this financial assistance award, to ensure that access to, or release of, such items are restricted, or licensed, as required by applicable Federal laws, E.O.s, and/or regulations, including the EAR. - 5.
+As applicable, non-Federal entity personnel and associates at DOC sites will be informed of any procedures to identify and protect export-controlled items. - 6.
+To the extent the non-Federal entity wishes to provide foreign nationals with access to export-controlled items, the non-Federal entity must be responsible for obtaining any necessary licenses, including licenses required under the EAR for deemed exports or deemed re-exports. - 7.
 Nothing in the terms of this financial assistance award is intended to change, supersede, or waive the requirements of applicable Federal laws, E.O.s or regulations. - 8.
-Compliance with this term will not satisfy any legal obligations the non-Federal entity may have regarding items that may be subject to export controls administered by other agencies such as the Department of State, which has jurisdiction over exports and re-exports of defense articles and services subject to the International Traffic in Arms Regulations (ITAR) (22 C.F.R. §§ 120-130), including the release of defense articles to foreign persons in the United States and abroad. - 9.
-The non-Federal entity must include the provisions contained in this term in all lower tier transactions (subawards, contracts, and subcontracts) under this financial assistance award that may involve research or other activities that implicate export-controlled items.
+Compliance with this term will not satisfy any legal obligations the non-Federal entity may have regarding items that may be subject to export controls administered by other agencies such as the Department of State, which has jurisdiction over exports of munitions items subject to the International Traffic in Arms Regulations (ITAR) (22 C.F.R. §§ 120-130), including releases of such items to foreign nationals. - 9.
+The non-Federal entity must include the provisions contained in this term in all lower tier transactions (subawards, contracts, and subcontracts) under this financial assistance award that may involve access to export-controlled items.

-n.
+m.
 The Trafficking Victims Protection Act of 2000 (22 U.S.C. § 7104(g)), as amended, and the implementing regulations at 2 C.F.R.
 Part 175